 Upcoming Sensory-Friendly Performances at Children’s Theatre Company:

-- Dr. Seuss’s How the Grinch Stole Christmas, recommended for all ages, Friday, January 3rd at 7pm.
+- Dr. Seuss’s How the Grinch Stole Christmas, recommended for all ages, Friday, December 12th at 7pm and Sunday, January 4th at 11am

-- Disney’s Frozen The Broadway Musical, recommended for all ages, Friday, May 23rd at 7pm and Friday, June 13th at 7pm.
+- The Wizard of Oz, recommended for all ages, Friday, May 29th at 7pm and Sunday, June 7th at 5pm.

 You can find a list of all Sensory-Friendly resources on the Children’s Theatre Company website.
 I’m thrilled that Children’s Theatre Company is creating a welcoming environment for all theatre goers!
 I hope that more organizations start to offer such empowering resources.